What is Brexit?

 - Onboard reporting legal entities to the correct trade repository to enable all relevant post-Brexit reporting.
 Clients will need to be onboarded to DDRL (UK trade repository) for FCA reporting and to DDRIE (EU27 trade repository) for ESMA reporting.

-- Ensure all open positions are held in the relevant trade repository from 1st April 2019.
+- Ensure all open positions are held in the relevant trade repository.

-- Ensure all closed positions are held in the relevant trade repository from 1st April 2019.
+- Ensure all closed positions are held in the relevant trade repository.

 We are working with the regulators in both jurisdictions to fully understand how these steps can be undertaken with least risk to the quality of the underlying data.